Policy priority: Direction and Control of partnerships

 Why it matters

-Previous legislation prevented charities from providing funds to non-charities unless they entered into an agreement whereby they exercised “direction and control” over the activities of their non-charity partner.
+In December 2023, the Canada Revenue Agency released its finalized guidance document, which advises registered charities on how to grant to non-charities.
+Previously legislation prevented charities from providing funds to non-charities unless they entered into an agreement whereby they exercised “direction and control” over the activities of their non-charity partner.
 This requirement significantly hindered equitable partnerships between charities and non-charities.
-Partnerships are key to ensuring that charities are able to respond to complex and ever-changing issues, and to ensuring that communities served by charities are placed on equal footing and are able to co-create solutions.
+Enabling equitable partnerships will ensure that charities are able to respond to complex and ever-changing issues and that communities served by charities are placed on equal footing to co-create solutions.

 Did you know?

-• Charities are able to gift their resources to ‘qualified donees’, a term which includes registered charities, municipalities, and other entities that are able to issue donation receipts.
-If a charity wants to partner with and provide resources to any entity that isn’t a qualified donee, direction and control rules apply.
+Prior to these legislative changes, charities were only able to work in two ways; by carrying out their own charitable activities or by making gifts to other qualified donees.
+‘Qualified donees’ include registered charities, municipalities, and other entities that are able to issue donation receipts.
+If a charity wanted to partner with and provide resources to any entity that was not a qualified donee, direction and control rules applied.

 Our ask was

-• Amend the Income Tax Act to enable charities to establish equal partnerships with non-charities while still ensuring accountability and transparency.
+Amend the Income Tax Act to enable charities to establish equal partnerships with non-charities while still ensuring accountability and transparency.
 This amendment became law in June 2022 thanks to collaborative advocacy from the sector.
-In Fall 2022, Imagine Canada will keep the sector informed about the CRA Guidance document with all the new details.

 Learn more